reuters-graphics/docs_graphics-kit/pages/for_developers/sample-project.md

 1. All the ai files for this project are [here](<https://www.dropbox.com/work/GRAPHICS all Staff/Scarr%2C Simon/Kabul blasts/new-rig-version/>)

-2. The google doc for my "new rig version" of the project is [here](https://docs.google.com/document/d/1V8dr9bO8ZDbePOZDzYNYPwZnmk7oSSlyhwKftJzmwXI/edit).
+2. The google doc for my "new kit version" of the project is [here](https://docs.google.com/document/d/1V8dr9bO8ZDbePOZDzYNYPwZnmk7oSSlyhwKftJzmwXI/edit).
 Feel free to tally if you get stuck somewhere.

 3. The repo is [here](https://github.com/reuters-graphics/kabul-blast-new-rig)